AdaptiveConsulting/ReactiveTraderCloud/docs/deployment/build-rtc-locally.md

 follow the [docker setup instructions][docker-setup]

 ### Build containers from source
-First define a [build-id][builid] for your build.
+First define a [build id][builid] for your build.
 It's a string used to identify the images.
 For this documentation, we will use *localbuild*

 You will find scripts to help build/run/test Reactive Trader components:
 - prepare (to build and push)